andresdelfino/cpython/Doc/howto/decorators.rst

 Before discussing decorators, let's go over the things that make decorators possible in Python.

-The most important thing is that functions, coroutines and classes are first class citizens, which allows us to:
+The most important thing is that functions, coroutines and classes are first-class citizens in Python, which allows us to:

 * Pass them as arguments::

-     help(print)
+     print(print)

 * Return them as values::